YaLazreq/helmet-TiDB-Hackathon/README.md

 A multi-agent system using LangGraph for automated construction task management with TiDB database.

+> Our insight was simple: What if construction sites possessed reflexion, an intelligent system capable of preventing cascade failures through real-time optimization?
+Helmet embodies this vision through an agentic architecture that transforms construction sites into self-organizing, continuously adaptive systems.
+By leveraging the voices of workers on the field, their real-time observations, concerns and insights, we feed this critical human intelligence to AI agents that can instantly reorganize the worksite based on what workers are reporting and provide a clear action plan to the construction site supervisor.

+> This creates a dynamic feedback loop where field expertise directly drives intelligent orchestration,  automated resolutions completed in ~140 seconds.
+This enable the site to adapt and optimize in real-time as conditions change and challenges emerge.

 ## 🎯 Overview

 This project implements an intelligent task management system for the construction industry, using: